-To enter Sales Tax (either Actual Amount or Table Amount) in the TaxAct® program:
+To enter Sales Tax (Actual Amount or Table Amount) in the TaxAct® program:

-- Click Itemized or Standard Deductions in the Federal Quick Q&A Topics menu to expand, then click Taxes paid.
+- Click the Itemized or Standard Deductions dropdown, then click Taxes paid.

-- On the screen titled Choose your sales tax calculation method, click a method, then proceed with the resulting interview questions:
+- On the screen titled Choose your sales tax calculation method, click a Actual amount or Table amount:

 - Actual Amount

 This will allow you to put in the actual amounts paid.
 You will need to have receipts as proof for these amounts.

 Allows you to enter the information and use a standard tax (percentage) rate.
 You may also be able to add the state and local general sales taxes paid on certain specified items, such as motor vehicles (purchased or leased), aircraft, boats, homes (including mobile and prefabricated homes) and home building materials.

 Per IRS Instructions for Schedule A Itemized Deductions, starting page A-6:

 Line 7.
 Enter on line 7 any state and local general sales taxes paid on the following specified items.
 If you are completing more than one worksheet, include the total for line 7 on only one of the worksheets.